wp-plugins/gravity-forms-constant-contact/readme.txt

 function return_action_by_customer() { return 'ACTION_BY_CUSTOMER'; }
 `

+= How do I prevent the Entry notes confirming that the entry was added to Constant Contact? =

+To disable this feature, add this code to your theme's `functions.php` file:

+`
+add_filter('gravityforms_constant_contact_add_notes_to_entries', '__return_false');
+`

+= This plugin uses PressTrends =
+By installing this plugin, you agree to allow gathering anonymous usage stats through PressTrends.
+The data gathered is the active Theme name, WordPress version, plugins installed, and other metrics.
+This allows the developer of this plugin to know what compatibility issues to test for.

+To remove PressTrends integration, add the code to your theme's functions.php file:

+`
+remove_action('plugins_loaded', 'add_presstrends_GravityFormsConstantContact');
+`

 == Screenshots ==

 1. Users can choose which Constant Contact lists they are added to.

 == Upgrade Notice ==

+= 2.1 =
+* Fixed: Many PHP notices.
+This should fix the "spinning" issue when creating a feed with `WP_DEBUG` turned on.
+* Added: Now a note is added to each entry to confirm that the entry was added/updated in Constant Contact.
+* Improved: PHP 5.4 support
+* Improved: Look of the settings page, new CC logo

 = 2.0.3 =
 * Made it clearer that you need to configure the settings before creating a feed.